The balance between matter and antimatter

 As for the answer to question number 3 and the apparent unbalance between matter and antimatter, it looks very much like there is no unbalance after all.

-Equal amounts of matter and antimatter are statistically generated in pairs, but then where is all the antimatter gone?
+Equal amounts of matter and antimatter are statistically generated in pairs, but then where is all the antimatter gone since all we see and touch is made of matter?

 Quite simply it is still out there, condensing into galaxies made of antimatter and also populated of life made of anti-cells and anti-molecules.